How to Perform a Content Audit

 Take inventory of your content

 Once you’ve identified your goals for content audit, it’s time to take inventory of your content.
-To perform an audit of the textual content published on your website, you need to gather in one place all of your URLs together with any other additional information.
+To perform an audit of the textual content published on your website, you need to gather in one place all of your content URLs together with any other additional information.
 You can easily do this with the help of SE Ranking’s Website Audit Tool.
-It scans a website, creates a list of all website pages, and checks the entire site for issues using 120+ common parameters, including parameters related to content.
+It scans a website, creates a list of all website pages, and checks the entire site for technical issues, including those related to content.

 For example, the most common parameters evaluated in content audits include: